Jamo85/Building-AI/README.md

 Which problems does your idea solve?
 How common or frequent is this problem?
 What is your personal motivation?
 Why is this topic important or interesting?

+During this pandemic Finnish people have made a lot of small trips in Finland where they have browsed our beautiful country.

 This is how you make a list, if you need one:
 * problem 1
 * problem 2